Help Center

 • Use Clear All to remove pending jobs or the × button to cancel an individual item.

-• PNG jobs display frame counts when the total is known.
+• Image sequence jobs display frame counts when the total is known.

 Need help with errors or permissions?
 Go to Monitor Progress and Resolve Issues.